 And then they’re so disappointed when their lives don’t match that.
 And his message is, it’s okay to be average.
 That’s a very important message, because if you don’t believe it’s okay to be normal or average, that’s because of your shame.
 Most of Asia is shamed.
 We don’t think it’s okay to be — well, we as in Asian-Americans who must get the A+, don’t believe it’s okay to get a B. It’s not acceptable in my family to ever get a B, and that created us.

 My sister went to Warden, my other sister when to Columbia, we all did these graduate programs, and grad schools, and we created our own companies, and we did these things.
 That’s just my little family, all of our extended families are like Harvard, Stanford, whatever, all of this stuff that we drove and drove and drove ourselves to achieve because it wasn’t okay to be a B.

 Now, it’s a really refreshing message, and this is good and well-intentional.
-Our parents had the best in mind for us, but it was the believe that it wasn’t — We internalize the belief that it would not be okay for us to get a B, even though our parents would’ve probably still loved us, and just dealt with it, and loved us if we had a B. But the message that we little kids internalize, just is how easy it is for a little child to get the wrong message.
+Our parents had the best in mind for us, but it was the belief that it wasn’t okay — We internalize the belief that it would not be okay for us to get a B, even though our parents would’ve probably still loved us, and just dealt with it, and loved us if we had a B. But the message that we little kids internalize, just as how easy it is for a little child to get the wrong message.

 I gave an example earlier, in an earlier video on the little boy playing hide and seek and thinking that his dad didn’t reward him for the hard work of hiding so well, that instead, he was unacceptable, that he was annoying, that he was the cause of his dad’s frustration, that he was being punished for working hard.
 And this confusion would create toxic shame.
 This would also create approach anxiety later on, by the way.